Mike Clamp

 Michael Clamp (born 26 December 1961) is a former New Zealand rugby union player.
 A wing, Clamp represented Wellington at a provincial level, and was a member of the New Zealand national side, the All Blacks, in 1984 and 1985.
 He played 15 matches for the All Blacks including two official internationals.

+Clamp was selected as one of the “Five players of the year” for the 1984 season, in the 1985 Rugby Almanack of New Zealand.

 Of Ngāti Toa Rangatira affiliation, Clamp played for New Zealand Māori between 1982 and 1988.